BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-11-Hausdorff-Dimension-of-Fractals.md

 \text{new length}=\text{new size}^{d}\implies \frac{1}{4}=\left( \frac{1}{3} \right)^{d}\implies d\sim 1.26.
 $$

 However, similarity dimension can not be applied to fractals which lack strict self similarity.
-There are other definitions of dimension that are much more widely applicable, such the famous Hausdorff dimension (which will be the centeral idea of the note), or box-counting dimension.
+There are other definitions of dimension that are much more widely applicable, such the famous Hausdorff dimension (which will be the central idea of the note), or box-counting dimension.
 Very roughly, a dimension provides a description of how much space a set fills.
 It is a measure of the prominence of the irregularities of a set when viewed at very small scales.

 - - -